Introduction

 Artist: Henrik Håkansson

 A long-term ecological monitoring project where transparent observation structures allow visitors to witness the gradual recolonization of the riverbed by aquatic species, documenting the return of biodiversity to the once-dead river.
+This work functions simultaneously as scientific observation, educational platform, and contemplative space, revealing the normally hidden processes of ecosystem recovery.

 Regional Map